 AVONEX competes in the U.S. and EU markets primarily with three products: BETASERON®, sold by Berlex in the U.S. and sold under the name BETAFERON® by Schering A.G. in the EU; REBIF®, which is co-promoted by Serono, Inc. and Pfizer Inc. in the U.S. and sold by Serono AG in the EU; and COPAXONE® glatiramer acetate, sold by Teva Neuroscience, Inc. in the U.S. and co-promoted by Teva and Aventis Pharma in the EU.
 A number of companies, including us, are working to develop products to treat MS that may in the future compete with AVONEX.
-We have submitted applications for approval of ANTEGREN in the U.S. and EU as a treatment for MS. AVONEX also faces competition from off-label uses of drugs approved for other indications.
-Some of our current competitors are also working to develop alternative formulations for delivery of their products which may in the future compete with AVONEX.
+We have submitted applications for approval of ANTEGREN in the U.S. and EU as a treatment for MS. The FDA has designated ANTEGREN for Priority Review and Accelerated Approval as a treatment for MS in June 2004 and formally accepted the application for approval in July 2004.
+AVONEX also faces competition from off-label uses of drugs approved for other indications.
+Some of our current competitors are also working to develop alternative formulations for delivery of their products, which may in the future compete with AVONEX.

 RITUXAN received designation as an Orphan Drug from the FDA for the treatment of relapsed or refractory low-grade or follicular, CD20+ B-cell NHLs.
 Marketing exclusivity resulting from this Orphan Drug designation expires in November 2004.
-ZEVALIN received designation as an Orphan Drug from the FDA for the treatment of relapsed or refractory low grade, follicular, or transformed B-cell non-Hodgkin s lymphoma, including patients with

-RITUXAN refractory follicular NHL.
+ZEVALIN received designation as an Orphan Drug from the FDA for the treatment of relapsed or refractory low grade, follicular, or transformed B-cell non-Hodgkin s lymphoma, including patients with RITUXAN refractory follicular NHL.
 Marketing exclusivity resulting from this Orphan Drug designation expires in February 2009.
 RITUXAN is typically used after patients fail to respond or relapse after treatment with traditional radiation therapy or standard chemotherapy regimes, such as CVP and CHOP.
 ZEVALIN is typically used after patients fail to respond or relapse following treatment with RITUXAN.
 ZEVALIN competes with BEXXAR® (tositumomab, iodine I-131 tositumomab), a radiolabeled molecule developed by Corixa and Glaxo.
 BEXXAR received FDA approval in June 2003 to treat patients with CD20+, follicular, NHL, with and without transformation, whose disease is refractory to RITUXAN and has relapsed following chemotherapy.
 A number of other companies, including us, are working to develop products to treat B-cell NHLs and other forms of non-Hodgkin s lymphoma that may ultimately compete with RITUXAN and ZEVALIN.